glovey/Google-Book-Search/README.md

 - Resolve Issues
 - Improve save/load functionality
-  - Currently loading a saved reading list will overwrite any reading list created in the current session.
-A useful function would be to merge current and saved reading lists.
+  - allow for multiple named reading lists so each can be loaded and new books can be added
 - Develop search function to allow result filtering by author / publisher etc.

 ## Credits